 Traditional Running Shoes

-In the late 70s and early 80s, running shoe construction began incorporating thicker soles with elevated heels.
+In the late 70s and 80s, running shoe construction began incorporating thicker soles with elevated heels.
 The rationale for adding cushioning in the midsole and motion control features in running shoes was to absorb impact forces and control movement, specifically pronation, of the foot.

-A review study by Richards et al. in 2008 concluded that the prescription of “pronation control, elevated cushioned heel (PCECH) running shoes to distance runners is not evidence-based.”
+A review study by Richards et al. in 2008 concluded that prescribing “pronation control, elevated cushioned heel (PCECH) running shoes to distance runners is not evidence-based.”

 Additionally, a study by Ryan et al. in 2010 showed that motion control shoes had the highest incidence of injury in their research group, regardless of whether the wearer had highly pronated feet.

-There is good evidence that the shoe construction of the last thirty years has not accomplished what it was initially intended to do.
+The last thirty years of shoe construction have not achieved what it set out to do.
 Injury rates in runners today remain as high as ever.

 Since Christopher MacDougall published Born to Run in 2009, there has been tremendous growth in the number and styles of so-called minimalist shoes.
 Virtually every major shoe manufacturer and several smaller upstarts now have minimalist shoes.

 These shoes were designed to mimic how the foot functions barefoot.
 Generally, running barefoot will cause a runner to land with a flatter foot (De Wit et al. 2000).

 In addition, Lieberman et al. (2010) found that if a barefoot runner lands with a forefoot landing, there is no impact transient (a very rapid rise in impact forces) compared to landing heel first in shoes.
 However, it should be noted that Lieberman and his group do not claim that heel striking in and of itself causes injury.

 Minimalist shoes share the following characteristics: